neszha/cubegenjs/examples/vue-js/README.md

 # About Project

-End to end test for web-protector module CubegenJS for VueJS framework project.
+Protecting vue-js project with web-protector module CubegenJS.

 ## Setup